THE PROBLEM

 The missing layer

-"We have cameras everywhere.
-We have an ERP.
-We have sensors on critical machines.
-But when something goes wrong, I still have to walk the floor and ask people what happened."
+"We have cameras on every aisle.
+But when stock goes missing or a machine stops, I still have to walk the floor and ask people what happened."

 — Plant Manager, Automotive Components MSME